Commercial Mortgage-Backed Securities Basics

 Sources: Trepp (2024, 2025); CRED iQ (2025); Wolf Street (2026).

-The durable lesson: property type is the dominant risk factor in CMBS, not the tranche rating alone.
+The signal worth remembering: property type is the dominant risk factor in CMBS, not the tranche rating alone.
 A BBB tranche backed entirely by industrial and multifamily assets is fundamentally different from a BBB tranche with 40% office exposure.
 Same rating, radically different risk.

 The Office Problem in Detail